+Swag items are a great way to energize your Edcampers.
 You can reach out to local businesses and see if they will donate gift certificates.
 Local businesses love to support teachers!
-When you're talking to your sponsors, give them all the information they'll need to understand what it is you're doing.
+When you're talking to your sponsors, give them all of the information they'll need to understand what it is you're doing.
 Explain what Edcamp is, why you're excited about it, and how their contribution can help you put together your event.
-You might want to share the video, Edcamp: Professional Development for Teachers by Teachers, to help them understand.
+You might want to share our videos to help them understand.